1601-mma2013/One_Call/README.md

 		2. cost
 5. opportunities
         - Lessen worst case scenerio (Example : if taking more time to find the right contact number,it might be too late)
-	- Users might ignore the application if they think it is an extra for them.

 	1. **In spite of** the obstacles we have this project has strength from a), b), c), ….